MicrosoftDocs/appcenter-docs/docs/test-cloud/vsts-plugin.md

 * An Azure Pipelines build that creates your application binary (`.apk` or `.ipa` file).
 * An active App Center Test account.
 You can activate a trial for App Center Test at [App Center](https://appcenter.ms/).
 First select your app and then select Test in the left-hand menu.
 * Configure the pipeline to use Node 10.x.x.
-[Read howto on the Azure DevOps documention](https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/javascript?view=azure-devops#build-environment), the documentation is about Javascript but the principle applies here as well.
+[Read how to on the Azure DevOps documentation](https://docs.microsoft.com/en-us/azure/devops/pipelines/ecosystems/javascript?view=azure-devops#build-environment), the documentation is about Javascript but the principle applies here as well.

 ### Azure Pipelines general configuration